GoogleChrome/lighthouse-ci/docs/configuration.md

 #### `puppeteerLaunchOptions`

 An object of options to pass to puppeteer's [`launch` method](https://github.com/puppeteer/puppeteer/blob/v2.0.0/docs/api.md#puppeteerlaunchoptions).
 Only used when `puppeterScript` is set.

+#### `psiApiKey`

+_method=psi only_

+The API key to use for making PageSpeed Insights requests.
+Required if using `method=psi`.
+You can obtain a PSI API key [from Google APIs](https://developers.google.com/speed/docs/insights/v5/get-started#key).

+#### `psiApiEndpoint`

+_method=psi only_

+The API endpoint to hit for making a PageSpeed Insights request.
+It is very unlikely you should need to use this option.
+Only use this if you have self-hosted a custom version of the PSI API.

 #### `startServerCommand`